Lisa Yuskavage

 Lisa Yuskavage (/jəˈskævɪdʒ/ yə-SKAV-ij; born 1962) is an American artist who lives and works in New York City.
 She is known for her figure paintings that challenge conventional understandings of the genre.
-While her painterly techniques evoke art historical precedents, her motifs are often inspired by popular culture, creating an underlying dichotomy between high and low and, by implication, sacred and profane, harmony and dissonance.

 Education

 Yuskavage was born in 1962 in Philadelphia, Pennsylvania.
 She attended the Tyler School of Art at Temple University, and studied abroad during her third year through the Tyler School of Art’s program in Rome, before obtaining her BFA in 1984.
 Yuskavage received her MFA from the Yale School of Art in 1986.